BastionAI/bastionai.github.io/_posts/2025-07-10-challenges-local-ai-mobile.md

 Here’s how we solved the key challenges discussed:

-1.  **The Physics Problem (Hardware Limits):** We built a custom inference engine highly optimized for the Apple Neural Engine (ANE).
-By writing our own routines that speak directly to the NPU, we bypass inefficient general-purpose layers, allowing us to run larger models with a fraction of the battery drain and heat output of standard solutions.
+1.  **The Physics Problem (Hardware Limits):** Our custom `llama.cpp`-based inference engine is highly optimized for the Apple Neural Engine (ANE).
+By intelligently fusing operations and optimizing the execution path to stay on the NPU, we bypass inefficient general-purpose layers, allowing us to run larger models with a fraction of the battery drain and heat output of standard solutions.
 Our rigorous model quantization and certification process, detailed in the table above, ensures every model we offer provides the best possible balance of intelligence and performance for your device.

-2.  **The Reality Problem (Hallucinations & Outdated Knowledge):** To ground our AI and make it truly useful, we developed a high-performance hybrid search engine from the ground up, designed specifically for mobile constraints.
-It seamlessly blends traditional keyword search with advanced vector search, running lightning-fast lookups on thousands of your local documents.
+2.  **The Reality Problem (Hallucinations & Outdated Knowledge):** To ground our AI and make it truly useful, we built a high-performance hybrid search engine from the ground up.
+Our on-device solution is an embedded vector database that combines lightning-fast vector search with a full-text index and semantic ranking.
 This gives the AI a reliable, private "short-term memory," ensuring its answers are accurate, relevant, and based on *your* data, not stale training information.

 3.  **The Action Problem (Unreliable Function Calling):** We recognized that open-ended function calling is too unreliable on small models.
 Instead, we developed a more robust, "intent-based" system.
 We pre-define a set of specific, hard-coded tools that the AI can use, and then train smaller, specialized models to do one thing perfectly: classify the user's intent and extract the necessary information.
 This constrained, deterministic approach makes our tool use reliable and predictable—it just works.